ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### API Handlers

-We interact with a blockchain and underlying VM through API handlers.
+Users can interact with a blockchain and underlying VM through API handlers.
 Specifically, these handlers are implemented as **Services**.

-Handlers serve the response for the incoming HTTP requests; and handlers can also be wrapped with **gRPC** for efficiently making calls from other services such as `AvalancheGo`.
+Handlers serve responses for the incoming HTTP requests; and handlers can also be wrapped with **gRPC** for efficiently making calls from other services such as `AvalancheGo`.
 VM implements 2 kinds of handlers:

 - **Blockchain Handlers** - They help in interacting with blockchains instantiated by the VM.
 The API's endpoint will be different for different chains.
-The path to access is with this pattern `/ext/bc/[chainID]`.
+The access path pattern is `/ext/bc/[chainID]`.
 In the VM code, they are referred as just handlers.
 - **VM Handlers** - They help in accessing VM directly.
 These are optional for reasons such as parsing genesis bytes required to instantiate new blockchains.
-The path to access is with this pattern `/ext/vm/[vmID]`.
+The access path pattern is `/ext/vm/[vmID]`.
 In the VM code, they are referred as static handlers.

-For any developers familiar with object-oriented programming, this is very similar to static and non-static methods on a class.
+For any readers familiar with object-oriented programming, this is very similar to static and non-static methods on a class.
 Blockchain handlers are the methods on the object, blockchain in this case, while VM handlers are the methods on the class, VM.

-### VM Factory
+### Instantiate a VM

 Each VM has a **factory** that is to create new VM instances from which a blockchain can be initialized.
 The factory's `New` method as shown below, returns the VM's instance to its caller in `AvalancheGo`.
 It's generally in the [`factory.go`](https://github.com/ava-labs/blobvm/blob/master/factory.go) file of the VM.